websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 You can use Elasticsearch's [snapshot and restore](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshot-restore.html) feature to back up and restore the Search Tuning indexes.

 1. Create a folder called `elasticsearch_local_backup` somewhere in the system.
-Make sure Elasticsearch has read and write access tothe folder (e.g., `/path/to/elasticsearch_local_backup`).
+Make sure Elasticsearch has read and write access to the folder (e.g., `/path/to/elasticsearch_local_backup`).

 1. Add